Advertisement

 How is it calculated?

 There's no one standard way of calculating this payment under Italian employment law.
-It depends on the individual collective labour agreements made between industry groups and trade unions in each sector.
+As with other payment terms, it all depends on the individual collective labour agreements made between industry groups and trade unions in each sector.

 Generally, it's a fixed sum equal to one-twelfth of the gross salary received during the year, without taking into account any overtime or bonuses.